 The Latin suffix -ica means ‘a collection of.’
 This website is a collection of projects.

-Projectica is my website, the company by which I offer whatever I can to the world.
+Projectica is my website, the company by which I offer my work to the world.
 I conceive of a project, start validating and designing it, and then throw it down to see if anyone picks it up.
 (Who is “I”?)

-I want to give you easy-to-use tools that help you go after and create what you want.
+My focus has been to give you easy-to-use tools that help you plan and create what you want.
 The road to success requires clarity, action, and confronting your blocks.
 Starting small and honest builds your success.
 Momentum is motivating.

-What I’ve done here is (hopefully) bullshit-free, 98% Woo-free (well, I use WooCommerce to run my shop, which is magic), and everything except commitment-free.
+What I’ve done here is (hopefully) bullshit-free, 98% Woo-free (there’s a little suspension of disbelief, priming you for observation), and everything except commitment-free.
 Because to do anything worthwhile in life, you have to commit!

 So give them a try.
-And if you don’t like something, tell me how I can make it better.
-This too is research.
-(I wanna build an app, and more.)
+If you don’t like something, tell me how I can make it better.

-But really: I first thought of Projectica as Software-as-a-Service to help people turn their “wow!” ideas into projects for their friends, communities, and non-profit organizations.
+I first thought of Projectica as Software-as-a-Service to help people turn their “wow!” ideas into projects for their friends, communities, and non-profit organizations by helping them plan, recruit, and publicize from one place.

-A lot of awesome, necessary things are NOT getting done because people don’t know how to pull people and resources together for things that are bigger than themselves.
+A lot of awesome, necessary things are NOT getting done because people don’t know how – and sometimes don’t have the charisma, no matter how well-intentioned – to pull people and resources together for things that are bigger than themselves.
+Most good ideas are murdered in their infancy this way.

 Data compliance and Privacy Statement